United Airlines Flight 811: NTSB investigation reopened

-Additionally, in 1991, an incident occurred at New York's John F. Kennedy International Airport involving the malfunction of a United Airlines Boeing 747 cargo door.
+Additionally, in 1991, an incident occurred at New York's John F. Kennedy International Airport involving the malfunction of another United Airlines Boeing 747 cargo door.
 At the time, United Airlines' maintenance staff was investigating the cause of a circuit-breaker trip.
-In the process of diagnosing the cause, an inadvertent operation of the electric door latch mechanism caused the cargo door to open spontaneously despite being closed.
+In diagnosing the cause, an inadvertent operation of the electric door latch mechanism caused the cargo door to open spontaneously despite being closed.
 An inspection of the door's electrical wiring discovered insulation breaches, and isolating certain electrical wires allowed the door to operate normally again.
 The lock sectors, latch cams, and latch pins on the door were inspected, and did not show any signs of damage of the type predicted by the NTSB's original hypothesis.

 Final conclusions

 Based on developments after it issued its original report in April 1990, the NTSB issued a superseding accident report on March 18, 1992.
 In this report, the NTSB determined that the probable cause of the accident was the sudden opening of the cargo door, which was attributed to improper wiring and deficiencies in the door's design.
-It appeared in this case that a short circuit caused an unordered rotation of the latch cams, which forced the weak locking sectors to distort and allow the rotation, thus enabling the pressure differential and aerodynamic forces to blow the door off the fuselage; ripping away the hinge fixing structure, the cabin floor, and the side fuselage skin; and causing the explosive decompression.
+It appeared in this case that a short circuit caused an unordered rotation of the latch cams, which forced the weak aluminum locking sectors to distort and allow the rotation, thus enabling the air pressure differential and aerodynamic forces to blow the door off the fuselage, ripping away the hinge fixing structure, the cabin floor, and the side fuselage skin, and causing the explosive decompression.

 Outcomes

-The NTSB issued a recommendation for all 747-100s in service at the time to replace their cargo door latching mechanisms with new, redesigned locks.
-A subrecommendation suggested replacing all outward-opening doors with inward-opening doors, which cannot open in flight due to the pressure differential.
-No similar accidents leading to loss of life have officially occurred on this aircraft type.
+The NTSB recommended that all 747-100s in service at the time replace their cargo door latching mechanisms with new, redesigned locks.

 In 1989, the flight crew received the Secretary's Award for Heroism for their actions.
-The aircraft was repaired, re-registered as N4724U in 1989, and returned to service with United Airlines in 1990.
-In 1997, the aircraft was registered with Air Dabia as C5-FBS, and after that airline's collapse, abandoned in 2001 during overhaul maintenance at Plattsburgh International Airport.
-In 2004, the aircraft was scrapped for spare parts.

-Captain David Cronin died on October 4, 2010, aged 81.
-First Officer Gregory Slader died on September 26, 2016, aged 75.